EdanBandoot/Simple-Java-Bank/README.md

   List of future changes in the comments of bank.java
+         this was made to practice working with classes and methods